FuelLabs/fuels-ts/apps/docs/src/guide/assembling-transactions/index.md

 - `blockHorizon`: The number of blocks to look ahead for gas price estimation.
 Defaults to `10` blocks.
 - `feePayerAccount`: The account that will pay for the transaction fees
 - `accountCoinQuantities`: An array of coin quantities required for the transaction, specifying:
-  - `amount`: The amount of coins needed
+  - `amount`: The amount of coins needed (fee value does need to be included)
   - `assetId`: The asset ID of the coins
   - `account`: The account providing the coins (optional, defaults to `feePayerAccount`)
   - `changeOutputAccount`: The account to receive change (optional, defaults to the account property)